Jeremy Lamb: Personal life

 Lamb is the son of Rolando and Angela Lamb and is the third of four siblings.
-His father is a pastor, and a former college basketball player who famously scored a game-winning buzzer-beater for Virginia Commonwealth against Northeastern in the 1984 NCAA tournament.
-He was also selected with the 53rd pick in the 1985 NBA draft, though he never played in the NBA.
-His brother, Zach, played college basketball for Cal State Bakersfield.
+Ronaldo is a pastor, and a former college basketball player who famously scored a game-winning buzzer-beater for Virginia Commonwealth against Northeastern in the 1984 NCAA tournament.
+He was also selected with the 53rd pick in the 1985 NBA draft, though Rolando never played in the NBA.
+Lamb's brother, Zach, played college basketball for Cal State Bakersfield.
+Lamb is currently in a relationship with Anjali Ranadive, the daughter of Sacramento Kings owner Vivek Ranadive.